soroush-ft/projection/README.md

 This repository contains an implementation of a method ("sample-and-separate") for computing approximations of projections of polytopes presented in the paper

-> Capacity Representation in Mid-term Planning Systems: Aggregation of Linear Formulations (2023)
+> Capacity Representation in Sales and Operations Planning: Aggregation through Projection (2024)
-> by Soroush Fatemi-Anaraki, Martin Grunow, and Stefan Weltge
+>

 The main functionality is implemented in the file `projection.jl`.